 Accidents on other people's property happen, and injuries are often the result, but when someone else's carelessness (or negligence) is a factor, you may wonder about your legal rights.
-This article discusses a key issue in a slip and fall accident claim: liability.
+This article discusses a key issue in a slip-and-fall accident claim: liability.
 Whether you are pursuing an insurance settlement or filing a personal injury lawsuit, to win your case you will need to be able to prove that someone else—usually the property owner—is legally responsible for your injuries.

-The term "reasonable" often comes up in settlement negotiations and at other key stages of slip and fall cases.
-That's because, in order to be held "negligent" and therefore liable for damages in a slip and fall case, a property owner (or the owner's agent or employee) must have failed to act as a reasonably prudent person would have acted under circumstances similar to those leading up to the accident.
+The term "reasonable" often comes up in settlement negotiations and at other key stages of slip-and-fall cases.
+That's because, in order to be held "negligent" and therefore liable for damages in a slip-and-fall case, a property owner (or the owner's agent or employee) must have failed to act as a reasonably prudent person would have acted under circumstances similar to those leading up to the accident.

 This kind of argument is made under a legal concept known as "comparative fault," and states have codified the concept in "comparative negligence" and "contributory negligence" laws.
 The rules in place in a given state will affect a plaintiff's ability to recover compensation if they're found to share some blame for the accident.

 In order to determine whether a plaintiff might be on the hook for causing any portion of their injuries, here are a few things to think about: